 Ok, I’m not going to pretend that everyone enjoys fitness and working out.
-I hear these stories often and kinda ‘get it’.
+Working as a Nutritionist and Health Coach, I hear these stories often and kinda get it.

 I’m talking to the folk who join a gym – only to last a few months.
 Those who act on their NY resolutions – for only a few weeks or jump on a boot camp program and are left feeling overwhelmed and to never return.
 Perhaps any of *the above* is just too much because exercise, the skimpy gear, the sweat factor, or effort …just doesn’t rock your boat.
 I get it, I get it, really I do.

 BUT, that still doesn’t mean there isn’t a problem – because there is – we are born to move and with so many damn benefits mentally and physically that come with daily movement, it’s a sin not to do.

 So, (and here is the million-dollar question) how do we go about enjoying fitness and embracing it into our daily routine when it just plain sucks?

 The answer lies within taking a few pointers from those that thrive on staying active.
 Now, I’m not suggesting you copy exactly what your health nut of a friend does, but try tuning into their habitual patterns and see what you find.
 We’re all unique beings with a whole lotta different goals and value, but regardless of what movement is performed – it’s the habits equation we need to focus on.